gchq/stroom-docs/content/en/docs/HOWTOs/Install/InstallHttpdHowTo.md

 * The security of the HTTPD deployment should be reviewed for a production environment.

-## Installation of Apache httpd and Mod_JK Software
+## Installation of Apache Httpd and Mod_JK Software

 To deploy Stroom using Apache's httpd web service as a front end (https) and Apache's mod_jk as the interface between Apache and the Stroom tomcat applications, we also need